irarainey/vscode-applicationregistrations/README.md

 * **Show Application Count Warning**
     * With this enabled the total number of applications you have in your tenant will be counted and a warning will be displayed if it is determined your **Use Eventual Consistency** setting is not set to the optimal value for your best experience.
 Default value is `true`.
 * **Maximum Query Apps**
-    * This controls how many applications Graph API requests in the initial query when _not_ using eventual consistency.
-There is a limit to how many results a single Graph API request will return before it paginates the results and if working with a small number of applications reducing this number can improve performance.
+    * This controls how many applications Graph API requests in the initial query when **_not_** using eventual consistency.
+If working with a small number of applications reducing this number can improve performance.
 Be aware though that due to the nature of Graph API and client-side ordering, reducing this to below **Maximum Applications Shown** could result in not seeing the applications you expect in the right order.
 Default value is `100`.

 ![User Settings](resources/images/settings.png)